Who Else Wants an Electric Scooter Lock That Really Works?

 crowded street is good place to securely lock your electric scooter

-It’s much harder for thieves to make their work if there’s always someone witnessing.
+It’s much harder for thieves to do their work if there’s always someone witnessing.
+Photo: Unsplash

 Shopping centers are a good place to start.
 They’re often crowded, plus most shops these days have outdoor security cameras that deter theft in the vicinity.